The Big Picture On Squatters Rights:

 Will a squatter have grounds for an adverse possession claim if they do not meet the five requirements?

-Generally speaking, squatters must meet all requirements in order to successfully file for adverse possession.
+Generally speaking, squatters must meet all requirements to file for adverse possession successfully.

 How does a squatter have rights with no lease?